 1. Awarding monetary/non-monetary loyalty points

-2. Offering loyalty credits proportional to the amount spend
+2. Offering loyalty credits proportional to the amount spent

 3. Selling gift cards to valued and esteemed customers